RheinEnergieStadion

 RheinEnergieStadion, formerly Müngersdorfer Stadion (/de/) or Müngersdorfer Stadium, is a German football stadium in Cologne.
 It was built on the site of the two previous Müngersdorfer stadiums.
 It is the home of the local 1.
 Bundesliga team, 1.
 FC Köln.
-The stadium was one of eight stadiums to host UEFA Euro 1988, with USSR beating Netherlands 1-0 and Italy beating Denmark 2–0 in the group stage.
-It was one of five stadiums hosting both the 2005 FIFA Confederations Cup and 2006 FIFA World Cup, hosted the 2020 UEFA Europa League Final behind closed doors, and was one of ten host stadia for UEFA Euro 2024.
+The stadium was one of eight stadiums to host UEFA Euro 1988.
+It was one of five stadiums hosting both the 2005 FIFA Confederations Cup and 2006 FIFA World Cup, hosted the 2020 UEFA Europa League final behind closed doors due to the COVID-19 pandemic in Europe, and was one of ten host stadia for the UEFA Euro 2024.
 Local energy company RheinEnergie AG currently holds the naming rights to the stadium; hence it was known as the Stadion Köln for the final.

 History

 Under the terms of the Treaty of Versailles (1919), the fortifications of Cologne were removed, thus allowing for the building of a new structure in the surrounding area.
 The new construction enabled the city to create 15,000 jobs.
 The new stadium was called the Müngersdorfer Stadion.
 This allowed Cologne not only to help stabilize the country, but also to gain prestige and economic benefits for the city.
 The cost was tallied at 47.4 million Deutsche Mark.

 Following the completion of the stadium, the city began to gain prominence in the domestic sports world.
 Many major football matches were held at the stadium in front of huge crowds.
 The first international match was held on 20 November 1927, when the Germany national team drew 2–2 with the Netherlands.
 Since then, the German team has played 19 times at the stadium, and only one of those matches resulted in a loss.
 Another notable match was the first post-war game, which saw 1.
 FC Nürnberg beat 1.
 FC Kaiserslautern 2–1, in front of a crowd of 75,000.

 One of the specialties of the Müngersdorfer Stadion was the track meets for non-professional sportsmen.
 In 1929, there were over 38,000 participants.
 However, in 1933, Jews were no longer allowed to take part.
 After the war, the stadium has only hosted professional level sports.